sriyogesh94/dcos-docs/1.10/deploying-services/containerizers/index.md

 A containerizer is a Mesos agent component responsible for launching containers, within which you can run a service.
 Running services in containers offers a number of benefits, including the ability to isolate tasks from one another and control task resources programmatically.

-DC/OS supports the Mesos containerizer types:
+DC/OS supports the following Mesos containerizer types:

 - The [DC/OS Universal Container Runtime](/docs/1.10/deploying-services/containerizers/ucr/).